 Our investigation proves that Madison executives circumvent normal & accepted banking practices purposely.
 In order to provide funds for Whitewater, executive management approves significant overdrafts regularly.
 Subsequently, the bank charges-off overdrafts monthly as it notes in Board minutes.
 Moreover, the overdrafts exceed $2,000,000 and are a significant factor in Madison’s failure.
 As a result, the CEO is indicted and convicted, dying in prison.

-The aforesaid account of just one of Madison’s criminal referrals is meant to help illustrate the potential for abuse that exists within the financial industry.
-Honorable owners, professional management and well-trained state & federal regulators mitigate the chances for wide spread abuse.
-However, depositors, investors, borrowers have the duty to investigate the financial institutions with which they entrust their wealth and reputations.
+Whitewater is just one of Madison’s criminal investigations that leads to failure.
+Moreover, it illustrates the potential for abuse within the financial industry.
+Honorable owners, professional management and well-trained state & federal regulators are essential.
+They mitigate the chances for wide spread abuse.
+However, depositors, investors, borrowers have a duty to investigate the banks in which they invest their reputations.